 With millions of workers across North America working on different schedules that balance office work, childcare, and a hundred other variables, it can be easy to get lost in endless scrolling.
 Limiting the number of notifications you receive on your mobile device can help by reducing the noise coming from social media, news, sports, and other apps.
 That can make a huge difference in your level of focus—especially when you’re dealing with detail-heavy specifics.
 Don’t turn off text messages or phone calls, of course.
 But navigating to your phone’s Settings and adjusting the pop-ups for certain apps will prevent you from getting distracted and help you focus on the task at hand.

 Looking for more post-holiday ways to boost the efficiency and productivity of your workday?
 Need help structuring remote work to be safe and secure?
-Intrigued by the tips outlined here but don’t know how to put them into action?
-Contact CMIT Solutions today—we worry about IT so you don’t have to.
+Intrigued by the tips outlined here but don’t know how to put them into action?—we worry about IT so you don’t have to.